gear-genomics/dicey/README.md

 This will generate the binary `src/dicey`.

-## Usage
+## Sequence search in an indexed reference genome

+Searching a large reference genome requires a pre-built index on a bgzip compressed genome.

+`./src/dicey index -o hg19.fa.fm9 hg19.fa.gz`

+`samtools faidx hg19.fa.gz`

+The indexing step is only required once.
+You can then search nucleotide sequences at a user-defined edit or hamming distance.

 `./src/dicey hunt -g /opt/dev/saint/fm/Danio_rerio.GRCz10.dna.toplevel.fa.gz CATTACTAACATCAGT | python scripts/json2txt.py`

-You can also redirect the output to a file:
+You can also redirect the output in JSON format to a file.

 `./src/dicey hunt -g /opt/dev/saint/fm/Danio_rerio.GRCz10.dna.toplevel.fa.gz -o out.json.gz CATTACTAACATCAGT`